 Many cryptocurrency exchanges are centralized, which makes them appealing targets for hackers and blackmailers.
 Although they act as banks holding deposits, they do not have deposit insurance.
 While no one can say how many hacks go unreported to regulators or the public, the number is probably too high.

 Using an exchange wallet to store your digital assets comes with added risks, so storing your coins in cryptocurrency there for an extended period is not a good idea.
 A private wallet requires an added effort.

 Cryptocurrency exchanges hold customer funds in hot storage with online access for immediate withdrawal.
-The majority of these funds are stored in cold storage with limited or no online access for recovery only after a manual check of multiple signatures.
+Most of these funds are stored in cold storage with limited or no online access for recovery only after a manual check of multiple signatures.

-These disruptions on the exchange necessitate the development of a business continuity plan to enable the exchange to stay in operation during a disaster.
-Typically, when a cryptocurrency exchange fails or is hacked, it’s widely assumed that something went wrong with the assets stolen.
-Typically, though, it isn’t the cryptocurrency that has been unable or a bitcoin failure; instead, it’s basic management errors, direct founder criminality, and government shutdown orders that are to blame.
+When a cryptocurrency exchange fails or is hacked, it’s widely assumed that something went wrong with the assets stolen.
+Typically, it isn’t the cryptocurrency that has been unable or a bitcoin failure; instead, it’s basic management errors, direct founder criminality, and government shutdown orders that are to blame.

-Why Does your Business Need a Continuity Plan, and How to Create One?
+Why Does Your Business Need a Continuity Plan, and How Do You Create One?

 Purpose of Crypto Disaster Recovery Plan

 VeChain Foundation was one of the first organizations to develop a crypto disaster recovery plan and how it may assist in preventing significant dollar loss if an emergency arises.